DevExpress-Examples/wpf-docklayoutmanager-bind-view-model-collection-with-IMVVMDockingProperties/README.md

 # WPF Dock Layout Manager - Bind the View Model Collection with IMVVMDockingProperties

-You can use the **IMVVMDockingProperties** to populate and existing dock panels with a ViewModel collection.
-In this approach, the ViewModel should implement the  **IMVVMDockingProperties** interface.
+You can use **IMVVMDockingProperties** to populate existing dock panels with a ViewModel collection.
+In this technique, the ViewModel should implement the **IMVVMDockingProperties** interface.
 The **TargetName** property should return the name of the target layout group where DockLayoutManager places the created dock panel.

 ![image](https://user-images.githubusercontent.com/12169834/174008702-2b5ec402-0278-46a1-a25a-ad3f839d22d9.png)